-Before we begin, let’s remember the rules: There is no perfect style (or combination of styles) AND everybody has some degree of all 4 styles: Dominant, Influence, Steadiness, Conscientiousness.
-This becomes especially relevant in our discussion today – Decoding the DISC Style.
+Before we begin, let’s remember the rules: There is no perfect style (or combination of styles) AND everybody has some degree of all 4 styles: Dominance, Influence, Steadiness, Conscientiousness.
+This becomes especially relevant in our discussion today – Decoding the DiSC Style.

 Our recent focus on PACE & PRIORITY is key to decoding one’s DISC style.
 This helpful perspective is meant to be used in conjunction with the research-based DISC instrument from this website.
 It is an aid in navigating the world of needs, preferences, and priorities throughout your personal and professional life.
 We know we can understand someone at a high level based upon our knowledge of their PACE & PRIORITY.
 However, there are also indicators demonstrated through their behavior that give us deeper, closer insight to their style.